32636 was built at Brighton in 1872 as 72 Fenchurch and although not the first built was the first into service.

 After much initial use, the locomotive was retired for overhaul in 1970, and returned to traffic in 1972 for its centenary.
 However, it was withdrawn in 1975 after finding extensive cracks in the fiorebox.
 After fitting a new firebox it re-entered service in 1980, running until 1988.
 At its next overhaul, the need to replace one pair of the original wrought iron wheels due to the detection of cracks in a wheel-hub meant the locomotive was not returned to traffic until 2001.
 Although carrying an A1X boiler, the smokebox was rebuilt during that overhaul such that it now looks very similar to its original A1 form.

-It is planned to start overhauling the locomotive in the near future with the aim of having it back in steam for its 150th birthday in 2022.
+It is planned to start overhauling the locomotive, which last steamed in 2011, in the near future with the aim of having it back in steam for its 150th birthday in 2022.

 |Home Base||Current Status||Owner|

 - 31751 (LBSCR 54 Waddon, SR 1751, SR A751, BR 680S & BR 31751)

 - 82 Boxhill (LBSCR 82 Boxhill, LBSCR 682 & SR 380S)